 20 hour course - includes live elements and runs monthly - 8 weeks access - Cost: £499.
 The course takes a more in-depth look at some of the most prevalent forms of perinatal mental illness - examining contributing factors, associated risks, care and treatment.

-Reverse Mentoring Programme at York Teaching Hospital NHS Foundation Trust
+Reverse Mentoring Programme at York and Scarborough Teaching Hospital NHS Foundation Trust

 The Organisational Development and Improvement Learning (ODIL) team have, as part of the Reverse Mentoring Programme, opportunities for staff from minority ethnic backgrounds to share lived experience in a confidential mentoring relationship with a Senior Manager.
 This will enable development at both individual and organisational levels; sharing experiences to shape our culture.